MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--people-and-communities-competency.md

 - There is an increased focus on self-service for end users to apply solutions and technologies to their work so they can manage their own membership.
 - Manually maintained distribution lists are uncommon having been replaced by dynamic distribution lists and groups, based upon employee characteristics for all company communication, Microsoft 365 Groups for teamwork conversations, and Viva Engage for company-wide and cultural communication.
 - Profile fields may integrate with Line of Business data.
-- AI tools start to establish and tag the subject matter experts.
+- Tooling will indirectly establish who the subject matter experts are based on the authors of content.
 - Dynamic organization charts are available based on up-to-date data about each employee.
 - Staff photos are updated across multiple systems and profiles from definitive, managed source.
 Photography style is defined.
 - Staff are encouraged to ask questions within the communities and answer the questions.